nipunjaingit/Image-Editor/README.md

 # Image-Editor
-This is an Image Editor App which filter your images
+This is an Image Editor App which filter your image.
+It is an app made through Vanila Javascript.